ifgarces/TomaRamosApp_rails/docs/contributing.md

 ### 1.3.
 Formatting

-Parenthesis have to be used wherever possible, in order to distinguish actual methods with attributes (attribute getters).
+- Parenthesis have to be used wherever possible, in order to distinguish actual methods with attributes (attribute getters).
 This includes methods with no parameters.

-[`rufo`](https://github.com/ruby-formatter/rufo) should be used..... for now....
-(WIP)
+- Automatic formatting with [`rufo`](https://github.com/ruby-formatter/rufo) linter.
+- Line breaks should be configured at 100 characters.
+Make sure to set a vertical ruler at that threshold in your IDE, as the `rufo` formatter does not yet includes automatic line breaks.

 <!-- TODO: decide if to use `rufo` or `rubocop`, and automate it in `Makefile` and `settings.json` somehow -->

 ## 2. Committing